Help Washington School District Students Graduate!

 I would like to learn more about the Washington School District ECHO Program.

 Thanks to Donors Rice Energy Family Simulation Center Opens

 Funded exclusively through charitable donations, the Rice Energy Family Simulation Center opened in November 2015.
 Washington Health System’s new Simulation Center uses new life-like wireless mannequins to provide hands-on training for core skills in a safe, controlled environment.
 Mannequins include a portable adult male, a pregnant adult female which delivers a simulator baby, and a young child.
 The project also created new spaces that are designed to simulate realistic environments that will help with obstetrics, pediatrics, disaster training, emergency room, and operating room scenarios.

 The Simulation Center will be used by Washington Health System School of Nursing students, WHS School of Radiology students, Family Medicine Residents, Health System staff, other healthcare professionals, community organizations, and emergency services.

 The Simulation Center was funded by contributions from individuals, businesses, proceeds from special events, the Washington Health System School of Nursing, The Washington Hospital Auxiliary, and grants from the Babcock Charitable Trust and Snee-Reinhardt Foundation.

 Read more about the Rice Energy Family Simulation Center in this Observer-Reporter article.

-Washington Health System Foundation publishes the Washington Health System Donor Report annually and The Journey newsletter semi-annually.
+Washington Health System Foundation publishes the Washington Health System Donor Report and The Journey newsletter.

-The Journey is the Hospice Care donor newsletter, usually published in February and August.
-The newsletter includes a listing of gifts to Hospice Care made in memory or honor of others, as well as stories of patients and families whose lives have been touched by Hospice Care and opportunities to give and volunteer.
+The Journey is the Hospice Care donor newsletter containing a listing of gifts to Hospice Care made in memory or honor of others.

 Both the Washington Health System Donor Report and The Journey are posted to this page after they have been published.